its2easy/wordpress-theme-vite/README.md

 # build for production
 npm run build
 ```
+Theme relies on `manifest.json` in prod mode, so `npm run build` must be run at least once

 #### How to add a new entry point?
 Add the path to the source file in two places: